When can you buy health insurance for 2020?

 - Open enrollment for 2020 coverage will be Nov.
 1 to Dec.
 15, 2019 in most of the states.

-- Other than in Nevada, you cannot enroll outside of open enrollment unless you have a qualifying event.
+- Other than in Nevada, you can’t enroll outside of open enrollment unless you have a qualifying event.

 Open enrollment for ACA-compliant 2019 coverage will run from November 1, 2018 to December 15, 2018 in all states that use HealthCare.gov, and in five of the states that run their own exchanges.
 This enrollment schedule applies both on and off-exchange.

 Read our extensive list of frequently asked questions about enrollment.